We welcome bug reports, feature requests and pull requests through Wagtail’s Github issue tracker.

 An issue must always correspond to a specific action with a well-defined completion state: fixing a bug, adding a new feature, updating documentation, cleaning up code.
 Open-ended issues where the end result is not immediately clear (“come up with a way of doing translations”) are fine, as long as there’s a clear way to progress the issue and identify when it has been completed (not e.g. “make rich text fields suck less”).

 Do not use issues for support queries or other questions (“How do I do X?” - although “Implement a way of doing X” or “Document how to do X” could well be valid issues).
-These should be asked on Stack Overflow, or for discussions that do not fit Stack Overflow’s question-and-answer format, the Wagtail Support Google group.
+These should go on the Wagtail Support Google group.

 As soon as a ticket is opened - ideally within one day - a member of the core team will give it an initial classification, by either closing it as invalid or assigning it to a milestone.
 Don’t be discouraged if you feel that your ticket has been given a lower priority than it deserves - this decision isn’t permanent.
 We will consider all feedback, and reassign or reopen tickets where appropriate.

 (From the other side, this means that the core team member doing the classification should feel free to make bold unilateral decisions - there’s no need to seek consensus first.
 If they make the wrong judgment call, that can always be reversed later.)